 Carbonated water may have some additional health benefits, in fact, like soothing upset stomachs and heart burn, and giving you a fuller feeling (so you eat less).

 Kinds of fizzy water.
 You can carbonate your own water at home with A SodaStream machine (explained below), or purchase bottles of fizzy waters.
 Most of them are similar and all fall under the banner of "Sparkling Waters."
 There are sparkling waters that come from the ground naturally bubbly.
-Perrier and Pellegrino are two popular (albeit expensive) brands; their sparkling mineral waters come from specific locations in France and Spain.
+Perrier and Pellegrino are two popular (albeit expensive) brands; their sparkling mineral waters come from specific locations in France and Italy.
 They naturally contain gas that produces bubbles.
 Seltzer water is widely available in stores and is plain water that has gas bubbles added to it.
 Club Soda is similar to seltzer but is high in sodium, so I choose to stay away from that for frequent drinking.
 Tonic has both sweeteners and bitter flavors added to it.

 Make your own fizzy water with a SodaStream to save time & hassle, Mother Earth, and maybe money.